Developments in Telecom Intelligent Quality Assurance and Analytics

 Intelligent assurance OSS will be a must

-A new generation of telecom assurance
+A new generation of quality assurance in telecommunications

 Routes to quality assurance in telecommunications

-First, the organizational demands of adapting or building networks, optimizing them and delivering enhanced customer experience haves already led to partnerships and alliances between operators, national authorities, and hardware and software vendors.
+First, the organizational demands of adapting or building networks, optimizing them and delivering enhanced customer experience have already led to partnerships and alliances between operators, national authorities, and hardware and software vendors.
 One notable example is ngena, the Next Generation Enterprise Network Alliance.

 Second, telcos are moving towards greater cooperation within their own organizations, as, for example, the line between roles such as CIO and CTO begin to blur.